 Not the quickest draining

 The Moku Pae offers a somewhat reinforced mesh upper, offering more warmth than several other options.
-With a generally wider shape, it's also easy to utilize a neoprene sock and may make the fit more precise.
-As with many of the warmer or more cushioned options, the drainage of this option isn't particularly fast, so options like the aforementioned Loyak AC or the Xero Aqua X Sport are worth considering if you need faster draining.
+With a generally wider shape, it's also easy to utilize a neoprene sock, which may also make the fit more precise.
+As with many of the warmer or more cushioned options, the drainage of this option isn't particularly fast, and can leave you with soggy feet once you're out of the water.
 At the end of the day, the Moku Pae offers fantastic style while still gifting performance where it counts.

 Weight per pair: 0.9 lbs | Drainage: Front/back/side holes, top mesh